adityagupta700/Opencart_API_Testing/README.md

 - Test validations are added in the test tab of the Postman tool itself, which utilizes the Chai.js library for testing.
 All APIs are chained using variables defined at either the Environment level or on the collection level in the tool.

-# Installation
+# Usage

+## To run the collection in Postman
+Just **import** the collection in Postman and run the collection in a single go.

+## To run the collection on the local system:
 Before installing anything, ensure that Node and npm are installed on the local system.
+In addition to that, the OpenCart application should be present on the local system, and to run that application XAMPP tool needs to be downloaded and configured.

+- Link to download the **OpenCart Application**: https://www.opencart.com/index.php?route=cms/download/download&download_id=64
+- Link to download **XAMPP**: https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/7.4.29/

 To run the collection on the local system and generate reports, these two packages need to be installed:
 ## Install Newman:
 ```